Bylaws of the Western Field Ornithologists’

 (d) Vote on the record (see Voting), if the Secretary is a Voting Member.

 (e) Send the record with all pertinent supporting documentation (along with other records, if desired) to the Chair along with a cover sheet, which must list, in order of circulation, the names and addresses of all Voting Members, with the Secretary listed last, as well as the number of the record(s) included in the package.
+Instead of mailing, the batch may be transmitted electronically.

 (a) Judge its validity and vote.